 Today’s post is written by Jennifer King.
 Jennifer is an HR Analyst at Software Advice, a company that reviews recruiting and employee appraisal software.
 She blogs about technology, trends, and best practices in human resources and recruiting.
-Read the rest of her tips for first-time managers on her HR blog.

 Congratulations!
 You’ve finally been promoted to “manager.”
 While the bump in salary and new job title are nice, you now have heaps of responsibility you didn’t have before.
 As a manager, part of your new job is being responsible for the growth and well-being of an entire team.